isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 and that your use of `dynamic_cast` is really performance critical.

 We are of the opinion that current implementations of `dynamic_cast` are unnecessarily slow.
-For example, under sutitable conditions, it is possible to perform a `dynamic_cast` in [fast constant time](http://www.stroustrup.com/fast_dynamic_casting.pdf).
+For example, under suitable conditions, it is possible to perform a `dynamic_cast` in [fast constant time](http://www.stroustrup.com/fast_dynamic_casting.pdf).
 However, compatibility makes changes difficult even if all agree that an effort to optimize is worth while.

 ##### Enforcement